 - 1 green apple, sliced into matchstick-sized pieces

-- Add the vinegar and Rosemary Salt blend, and allow the cabbage and onion mixture to cook until everything is softened / fork-tender.
+Add the vinegar and salt, and allow the cabbage and onion mixture to cook until everything is softened / fork-tender.

 Though I often recommend cooking in cast iron skillets, I don’t recommend cooking this dish in cast iron since it includes vinegar, which is very acidic and may react to the cast iron.